|11111 Wayne Road

 Property taxes are calculated using the taxable value.
-The Assessor's office is still required to estimate the market value of every property and record 50% as the assessed value as described above.
+The Department of Assessment is still required to estimate the market value of every property and record 50% as the assessed value as described above.

 In addition, the assessor is required to calculate the capped value.
 The capped value is the previous year’s taxable value multiplied by the rate of inflation (CPI) or 5% whichever is less (plus any new or loss).
 The taxable value is the lesser of the assessed or capped values.
 In most cases, the property’s taxable value will not increase more than the CPI.

 This "capping" process continues annually until ownership is transferred.
 When a transfer of ownership occurs, the following year's taxable value will be based on the property's assessed value ("uncapped").

 After calculating the assessed value, the capped value, and the taxable value, the Department of Assessment notifies the property owner by mailing a “change of assessment notice.”
 Click here for tips on how to read your Assessment Notice.